Fort Wayne Children's Zoo Home

 WONDER IN THE WATER

-While there are many species on monkeys that are not able to swim, the swamp monkey is actually a very proficient swimmer.
+While there are many species of monkeys that are not able to swim, the swamp monkey is actually a very proficient swimmer.
 Their webbed toes help them glide through the water swiftly and smoothly.
 Swamp monkeys have been known to jump into bodies of water and dive underneath the surface to escape predators.

 HELPING SWAMP MONKEYS IN THE WILD